Best Online Degrees in: Divinity

 People with degrees in divinity often go on to enter careers as pastors, ministers, chaplains, missionaries, evangelists, or religious writers, authors, and speakers, although some find work with faith-based nonprofit organizations.
 Many pastors enter their church career as youth pastors, leaders of women’s or men’s ministry teams, pastoral care staff, or as assistant or associate pastors.
 With time and experience, they may be brought on by a board of directors or by church elders as a senior or executive pastor.
 Some ministry positions will require a Master of Divinity or similar graduate degree from a seminary.

-The median yearly salary for clergy, which includes pastors and similar titles, was estimated at $44,140 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salary for clergy, which includes pastors and similar titles, was estimated at $44,140, according to the U.S. Bureau of Labor Statistics (BLS).
 Median salaries for religious workers were $26,150 annually, the BLS noted.
 Salaries vary depending on where you live, the size of your church or employer, your roles and responsibilities, and your church or organization’s budget.